 Marmot has a long history of providing excellent quality products for those who like to get outside and explore the elements.
 The Marmot Nanowave 45 sleeping bag is no exception being a great piece of gear that provides great comfort.

-This three-season sleeping bag is design with state of the art technology called SpiraFil.
+This three-season sleeping bag is designed with state-of-the-art technology called SpiraFil.
 SpiraFil is a type of synthetic material insulation that includes a unique blend of large, hollow, spiral fibers and small polyester fibers.
 Combined, these elements will keep users comfortable, warm and dry in those chilly days.

 “Most impressive of all is the compressibility that the Marmot Nanowave 45 sleeping bag offers.”

 The Marmot Nanowave 45 will keep users comfortable during cold weather after a long day exploring.
 This is a sleeping bag that won’t drag you down.
-It will power you up by providing you an excellent sleep, preparing you for a new day of exploration and discovery.
+It will power you up by providing you with an excellent sleep, preparing you for a new day of exploration and discovery.

 You can’t beat quality like that.

-Designed with compressibility and warmth in mind, the Marmot Nanowave 45 sleeping bag is an excellent example of a high quality product at a great price (For the latest prices and discounts, check here).
+Designed with compressibility and warmth in mind, the Marmot Nanowave 45 sleeping bag is an excellent example of a high-quality product at a great price.

 Created with cycling and kayaking trips in mind, Marmot strived to make a sleeping bag that was compact, light, and durable enough to withstand the sometimes harsh outdoors.
 The Marmot Nanowave 45 sleeping bag is the result of those ideas.
 This is a sleeping bag with a plethora of great features that have been custom designed to meet Marmot’s goal.